nanio/PushNotificationStub/README.md

 # PushNotificationStub
-PushNotificationStub for iOS to leave an connection to the APNS sandbox open.
+PushNotificationStub for iOS to leave a connection to the APNS sandbox open.